 These standards are based on cost-effective and proven technologies and techniques successfully deployed in states including Colorado, Wyoming and Ohio.

-Continuing his record of siding with polluters, EPA Administrator Scott Pruitt has proposed a massive loophole by delaying the central components of these standards.
+Continuing his record of siding with polluters, EPA Administrator Scott Pruitt is proposing to weaken these standards.
 This action would mean more wasted American energy and more pollution, putting the health of children across America at risk.

 We need to keep these protections strong; our communities are counting on them.

-- Over 30,500 oil and gas wells built or modified since September 2015 will no longer be required to find and fix leaks
+- Over 36,000 oil and gas wells built or modified since October 2015 have to find and fix leaks